 Want to cut down on the amount of waste going into landfills?
 Want to enrich the soil and keep carbon out of the atmosphere?
 If you answered yes to either of these questions, you might want to consider composting.

-We host volunteer hours every Tuesday from 1 p.m. to 4 p.m. throughout the summer.
+We host volunteer hours every Tuesday from 11 a.m. to 3 p.m. throughout the fall semester.
 You will be able to learn about different methods of composting, feed the worms, assist with building new worm bins, weigh the compost output, and more!

 And if you're not ready to start composting, but still want to give your plants a boost of nutrients, bring your own container to the Office for Sustainability and take some home for free!